A graph-theoretic approach to computing Selmer groups of elliptic curves $y^2 = x^3 + bx$ over $\mathbb{Q}(i)$: Primary Gaussian Integers and the Gaussian Quartic Symbol

-Lastly, we have the law of quartic reciprocity: for all primary primes $\p$ and $\q$, \bal \LEG{\q}{\p} = \nal See \cite[Chapter 6]{lem} for proofs of these properties.
-We now relate the Gaussian quartic symbol to our description of $U_k$.
-Although there are different group isomorphisms between $U_9$ and $(\Z/8\Z)^2$, the next lemma shows why the choice of \ref{lem-mult-Uk} is convenient for our purposes. \begin{lem} Let $\alpha = x + y i\in \Z[i]$ be primary.
+Lastly, we have the law of quartic reciprocity: for all primary primes $\p$ and $\q$, \bal \LEG{\q}{\p} = \nal We now relate the Gaussian quartic residue symbol to our description of $U_k$.
+Although there are different group isomorphisms between $U_9$ and $(\Z/8\Z)^2$, the next lemma shows why the choice of (\ref{group-iso-lem-mult-Uk}) is convenient. \begin{lem} Let $\p= x + y i\in \Z[i]$ be a primary Gaussian prime.
 Then

 \end{lem}

 \begin{proof} By (\ref{supplemental-reciprocity}), we have